Marvelrex/denos.lab.io/README.md

-illidanlab.github.io
+denos.github.io
 ==================

-This is the website of the ILLIDAN Lab group.
+This is the website of the DENOS Lab group.

 Maintenance Instructions
 ------------------------